codfish/generator-codfish/README.md

 ## Github

 This generator will attempt to set up a new Github repo & `semantic-release` for you out of the box.
-You'll be prompted to enter credentials, that's to be expected.
-If you have any of the following environment variables set, it will attempt to use them instead:
+You will be prompted to enter credentials, that's to be expected.

+If you have any of the following environment variables set, it will attempt to use them instead for Github repository creation:

 - `GITHUB_TOKEN`
 - `GH_TOKEN`
-- `NPM_TOKEN`

 ## CLI Options